-Root Planing smooths the tooth root surfaces, making it more difficult for bacteria to adhere and easier for the gums to reattach to the teeth and heal.
+Root Planning smooths the tooth-root surfaces, making it more difficult for bacteria to adhere and easier for the gums to reattach to the teeth and heal.

 A few weeks after an SRP is done, the dentist will check to see how well gums have healed and determine whether or not further treatment is needed.
 In most periodontitis cases, SRP (along with practicing good oral hygiene at home) reverses the disease entirely!

 Treatment For Advanced Stages (Advanced Periodontitis)

 With advanced periodontitis, Scaling and Root Planing often is not enough to heal the disease alone, and surgical treatments are needed as well.
 Surgical options depend on the condition of the patient’s mouth at this stage: how much tooth, bone or soft tissue loss has occurred, depth of pockets, amount and areas of tartar buildup, etc. The dentist will thoroughly examine and recommend the best course of treatment for each individual case.
 Surgical treatments for advanced periodontitis include:

 Pocket Reduction/Flap surgery, which involves lifting the gums back and removing tartar deposits in deep pockets.
 In some cases, the damaged bone is reshaped as well.
 The gums are then placed and stitched so that the tissue fits snugly around teeth.

 Gum Grafts, reinforce thin gums or fill in areas where gums have receded.
 Grafted tissue (usually taken from the roof of the mouth) is stitched in place, adding tissue to the affected area to reduce risk of further damage and cover exposed teeth roots.